USSF-Proj1-Group5/users-service/README.md

+## Run a cloned repo
-If you clone this repo, use `docker-compose up` to run the app.
+If you clone this Github repo, use `docker-compose up` to run the app.

+## Run the image from Docker Hub
-Otherwise, pull the image from the [Docker repo](https://hub.docker.com/r/emilyhosoya/usersservice).
+Pull the image from the [Docker repo](https://hub.docker.com/r/emilyhosoya/usersservice).
 Run it with postgres using the following steps:

 1. Pull the image from Docker:
 `docker pull emilyhosoya/usersservice`